NARodman/ayotaye-portfolio-project/README.md

 Day 10: Continued working on the Portfolio (Projects) section and added MixItUp for animated filtering and sorting.
 Finished Portfolio Option 1.

 Day 11: Starting Portfolio Option 2.
+I didn't like the way it was and I couldn't figure out how to make it responsive, so I am going to scrap it.

+Day 12: